wewightman/wewightman/README.md

 I am a Biomedical Engineering PhD Student at Duke University studying ultrasound imaging systems.

 My main areas of interest are...
- - quantitaive biomarkers via aimaging systems
+ - medical imaging
+   - medical ultrasound imaging
- - novel medical imaging systems
+   - medical elasticity imaging
  - equity in medical device design and application
  - equity in higher education

 - You can reach me through any of the following emails
   - wew12 at duke dot edu